-Boxers have graced the homes of many American families for over a century.
-They are a fun-loving and energetic breed that enjoys being around children and adults.
 The Boxer's muscular build and high energy level make them tricky to feed.
-It's important to learn about the best dog food for Boxers and speak with your vet about your dog's nutritional needs.
+It's important to learn about the best dog food for Boxers and speak with your vet about your individual Boxer dog's nutritional needs.

 The Boxer is a large-breed dog with a long, lean yet muscular body, floppy ears and large expressive eyes.
 Boxer puppies are born with both large floppy ears and long, straight tails.
 While tail-docking and ear-cropping are falling out of favor, the image of the Boxer that many know is that of a square face and pointy, erect ears.

-As a practicing veterinarian, I see a lot of Boxer parents looking for advice on the best diet for their canine companion.
-I'm going to tell you all about the brands that I recommend for this breed, but here's a quick look for now:
+As a practicing veterinarian, I see a lot of Boxer owners looking for advice on the best diet for their canine companion.
+I'm going to tell you all about the brands that I recommend for this breed, including the below most recommended brands.

 These dogs can suffer from Brachycephalic Syndrome, a myriad of anatomical issues including dental problems, elongated soft palate and stenotic nares (narrowed nostrils), which can lead to difficulty breathing.
 Fun activities they enjoy include hiking, Frisbee and even agility.